AtomicNoggin/include/README.md

    via fetch and inserted as inline code.
  - all other requests will load via `<script src>` attribute
- - optionally specify the parent node to insert script into with options.parent, otherwise it will use the parent node of the first script tag in the page.
+ - optionally specify the parent node to insert script into with `options.parent`, otherwise it will use the parent node of the first script tag in the page.

 Resolved promises and/or callbacks will receive true, or any object